Add Timeless Style to Your Home with Vintage and Antique Décor

 Can You Negotiate Vintage and Antique Décor Deals?

-Whether you’ve found the perfect accent piece at an antique mall, a flea market, or on Facebook Marketplace, reasonable negotiating or haggling is expected for the most part.
+Absolutely!
+Whether you stumble on that perfect piece at an antique mall, flea market, estate sale, or even scrolling through Facebook Marketplace, a little friendly negotiating is often part of the fun.

 What is Considered Thrifting?